jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Interpreters
 ============
-cmd: to activate the cmd interpreter (if available).
+bash: to activate the bash interpreter.
-bash: to activate the bash interpreter (if available).
+cmd: to activate the bash interpreter.
-hostemu: to activate the HostEmu interpreter (if available).
+hostemu: to activate the HostEmu interpreter.
 oorexx: to activate the ooRexx interpreter.
+sh: to activate the sh interpreter.
+system: to activate the bash interpreter.

 Commands
 ========

 To be recognized, these commands must be the first word of the input line.

-bt: display the backtrace of the last error (same as tb).
-coloroff: deactivate the colors. coloron : activate the colors.
+If the input line starts with a space then these commands are not recognized.

+color off|on: deactivate|activate the colors.
+demo off|on: deactivate|activate the demonstration mode.
-debugoff: deactivate the full trace of the internals of ooRexxShell. debugon : activate the full trace of the internals of ooRexxShell.
+debug off|on: deactivate|activate the full trace of the internals of ooRexxShell.
 exit: exit ooRexxShell.
-readlineoff: use the raw parse pull for the input. readlineon : delegate to the system readline (history, tab completion).
+infos off|on: deactivate|activate the display of informations after each execution. readline off: use the raw parse pull for the input. readline on: delegate to the system readline (history, tab completion).
-reload: exit the current session and reload all the packages/librairies.
-securityoff: deactivate the security manager.
-No transformation of commands. securityon : activate the security manager.
-Transformation of commands.
+reload: exit the current session and reload all the packages/librairies. security off: deactivate the security manager.
+No transformation of commands. security on : activate the security manager.
+Transformation of commands. trace off|on [d[ispatch]] [f[ilter]] [r[eadline]] [s[ecurity][.verbose]]: deactivate|activate the trace. trap off|on [l[ostdigits]] [s[yntax]]: deactivate|activate the conditions traps.
-tb: display the traceback of the last error (same as bt). traceoff [d[ispatch]] [f[ilter]] [r[eadline]] [s[ecurity]]: deactivate the trace. traceon  [d[ispatch]] [f[ilter]] [r[eadline]] [s[ecurity]]: activate the trace. trapoff [l[ostdigits]] [s[yntax]]: deactivate the conditions traps. trapon  [l[ostdigits]] [s[yntax]]: activate the conditions traps.

 Known problems under Windows